 Title Attributes and Custom Menu Fields

-With any Menu item you can edit some extra options, with the most prominent one being the Title Attribute.
+With any Menu item, you can edit some extra options, with the most prominent one being the Title Attribute.
 The Navigation label is the name that is shown in the menu, the title attribute is shown if you hover over that menu item.

 If you create a page menu, you could have very long titles in you menu items.
-By reducing / renaming the Navigation Label you can improved the menu option and if you put the longer page title in the Title Attribute your have the best navigation for your visitors.
+By reducing / renaming the Navigation Label you can improve the menu option and if you put the longer page title in the Title Attribute your have the best navigation for your visitors.

 There are a few extra special options which are not shown by default.
-If you want to see and use them, use the Screen Options on the right hand top corner and select the extra options you want to see.
+If you want to see and use them, use the Screen Options on the right-hand top corner and select the extra options you want to see.

 This will show you the extra options.

 Most of us will not use these options, but its good to know they are there.

 If you can think of other cool things you can do with Custom WordPress Menus that please share it in the comments below.